-Joan of Arc’s appearance onto the scene of the Hundred Years’ War in 1429 caused an uproar in Western Europe.
+Any biography of Joan of Arc will inform you that her appearance onto the scene of the Hundred Years’ War in 1429 caused an uproar in Western Europe.
 She was loved by the French who were loyal to the Dauphin Charles VII, admired by other Europeans such as the Italian poet Christine de Pizan, and hated by the Burgundians and the English.

 It could be said that, in some sense, she was the marmite of the 15th Century.
 Depending on who you were (and whose side you were on), you either loved or loathed her.

 Even for some of the French social elites who were on her side politically, she proved somewhat of a difficulty.
 Being a peasant farming girl with no military experience, she undoubtedly had her own skeptics even among those loyal to Charles VII.

 Crowned By Satan?

 However, despite her haters and skeptics, Joan of Arc was undoubtedly successful.
 And, due to the fact that her claim of being sent by God had been thoroughly tested by French theologians loyal to Charles VII, and found worthy of belief, all of this success was interpreted as proof that God was on the side of the French against the English.

 And so, when the Burgundians captured her during the siege of Compiègne on 23rd May 1430, they quickly handed her over to the English who were quite keen on ruining her reputation and showing the world that she was, in actual fact, inspired by Satan.

 Back in the previous summer on 17th July 1429, Charles VII’s coronation was made possible by God through Joan’s efforts.
 The English, in trying to ruin Joan’s reputation was, therefore, trying to show that King Charles II’s crown was actually received from Satan.

 In short, ruining Joan’s reputation meant ruining Charles II.